 What does this mean for newcomers and expatriates looking for work in Australia?

 After helping hundreds of people in their job search process in Australia since 2001, I still go back to my original suggestion that the job search process needs to begin BEFORE arriving in Australia.
-That is why I originally wrote the Pre Departure Employment Jobs Kit that has now been revised and republished as the Jobs and Careers Kit.
+That is why I originally wrote the Pre Departure Jobs Kit that has now been revised and republished.

 What I have also found works particularly well for new arrivals though is to: